lupyuen/bl602-rust-guide/README.md

-﻿# BL602 Rust Guide for PineCone
+﻿# PineCone BL602 OpenOCD and Rust Guide

 The JTAG Port needs to be remapped to other GPIO Pins.
 Refer to the article...